Travel Advice for Families Visiting Wallis and Futuna

 What is supposed to feel like your special time away with the family can have the opposite effect when it comes to planning.
 Is everyone going to enjoy themselves?
 Are there enough things to do for the kids?
 Is there going to be enough time to relax?
 Will my baby food pass through Quarantine at the border?

-If you’re thinking about taking a family holiday to Wallis and Futuna LINK#TT064, then the answer will be a resounding yes!
+If you’re thinking about taking a family holiday to Wallis and Futuna, then the answer will be a resounding yes!

 Table of Contents

-1.Book Early if Visiting During the Peak Seasons
+1.Book Early if Visiting During the Peak Season

-Booking early becomes absolutely crucial during peak seasons.
+Wallis and Futuna might be one of the world's least-visited destinations, but booking early becomes absolutely crucial during peak season.
 Accommodation options are already limited on these remote islands, and family rooms are even scarcer.

-The busiest periods are December LINK#TT083 and early January LINK#TT085, when Christmas and New Year festivities draw locals together in celebration.
-From our experience, this creates a wonderful atmosphere but also means rooms fill up quickly.
+The busiest periods are December, when Christmas and New Year festivities draw locals together in celebration.

-June LINK#TT087 through August LINK#TT082 represents another peak period during the middle of the dry season.
-This is when most visitors come for kitesurfing, canoeing and church conferences.
+July through August represents another peak period during the middle of the dry season, when the weather is more favourable and there are many local events bringing communities together.
 According to locals, these months see the highest demand for the few available accommodations.

-To avoid disappointment, we recommend securing your family accommodation at least three to six months in advance during these periods.
-Check out The Best Time to Visit Wallis & Futuna: Best Months to Visit LINK#TT033 for our advice on when to visit!
+To avoid disappointment, we recommend securing your family accommodation at least three months in advance during these periods.
+Check out The Best Time to Visit Wallis & Futuna: Best Months to Visit for our advice on when to visit!

-2.There are Only Two Accommodations with Swimming Pools (and There are No Fences)
+2.There are Only Three Accommodations with Swimming Pools (and There are No Fences)

 For families who might be used to resort holidays in the South Pacific, note that Wallis and Futuna is a little different.
-There are only two accommodations that offer swimming pools, and crucially, neither has safety fences around them.
+There are only three accommodations that offer swimming pools, and crucially, they do not have safety fences around them.

 We recommend discussing pool safety with your family before arrival and considering bringing flotation devices for added peace of mind.